zuhlke/engineering-posts/dark-mode-css-vars.md

 we want the color variables to use the values defined for the dark theme.

-I won't go into the tedious task of going through all the components now and make sure the variables are used correctly and work properly in the dark mode.
+I won't go into the tedious task of going through all the components now and make sure the variables are used correctly and work properly in the Dark Mode.

 # Conclusion

-CSS variables allowed us to incrementally introduce a dark mode while continuously testing with people that the contrasts on the machines work as expected.
+CSS variables allowed us to incrementally introduce a Dark Mode while continuously testing with people that the contrasts on the machines work as expected.
 During our testing sessions we could just adapt certain variables at runtime allowing us to directly test their feedback.